 - Northbridge Growth Equity in its sale of Contact Solutions, LLC and in its minority investment in One Source Technology, LLC (d/b/a Asurint).

-- Ontario Teachers’ Pension Plan in its acquisitions of Aurora Plastics Group, Heartland Dental Care, PetVet and PhyMed, and its investment in CSC ServiceWorks.
+- Ontario Teachers’ Pension Plan in its acquisitions of Aurora Plastics Group, Heartland Dental Care, PetVet, PhyMed, and CareerBuilder, LLC (together with Apollo Global Management), and its investment in CSC ServiceWorks.

 - Pace Holdings Corp., a SPAC sponsored by an affiliate of TPG, in its business combination with Playa Hotels & Resorts B.V., a transaction valued at approximately $1.75 billion.